canalplus/rx-player/doc/api/Track_Selection/setVideoTrack.md

 rxPlayer.setVideoTrack(video[0].id);
 ```

-`setVideoTrack` can also accept an object argument allowing more precize settings,
+`setVideoTrack` can also accept an object argument allowing more precise settings,
 described below.
 In the case an object is given, the video track's id should be set as in
 a `trackId` property.